Zomnipotential/ml_ticket_quality/README.md

 % mvn spring-boot:run

-4. **Once running, open your browser or API testing tool and go to:**
+4. **Once running, open the browser or API testing tool and go to:**

 http://localhost:8080/v1/quality/summary